 - Halal foods, products and preparation methods are those permitted by Islamic law.

 - Diabetic diets for people who suffer from diabetes vary greatly but are generally high-fiber, low-fat and low-sugar.

-- Vegetarian/Vegan diets exclude meat and animal products to varying degrees and are one of the most common lifestyle/health-based diet options.
-It's important to keep in mind Vegetarian is not the same thing as Vegan.
+- Vegetarian and Vegan diets exclude meat and animal products to varying degrees and are one of the most common lifestyle/health-based diet options.
+It's important to keep in mind that Vegetarian is not the same thing as Vegan.
 Once again, the best way to handle it is to talk to the people concerned and get their input.
 See our page on cooking and catering for vegetarians and vegans for more information and ideas.